To determine if an animal is a service animal, you may ask two questions:

 - What work or task has the dog been trained to perform?

 You may not ask these questions if the need for the service animal is obvious.
 Examples include when a dog is guiding an individual who is blind or is pulling a person’s wheelchair.
-You also may not:
+In addition:

-- ask about the nature or extent of an individual’s disability
+- You may not ask about the nature or extent of an individual’s disability

-- require proof that the animal has been certified, trained or licensed as a service animal
+- You may not require proof that the animal has been certified, trained or licensed as a service animal

-- require the animal to wear an identifying vest or tag
+- You may not require the animal to wear an identifying vest or tag

-- ask that the dog demonstrate its ability to perform the task or work
+- You may not ask that the dog demonstrate its ability to perform the task or work

 Under the ADA, it is training that distinguishes a service animal from other animals.
 Some service animals may be professionally trained; others may have been trained by their owners.
 However, the task that the service animal is trained to do must be directly related to the owner’s disability.

 Service animals in-training are not specifically addressed in the ADA.
 However, some state laws may afford service animals in-training the same protections as service animals that have completed their training.